sixcious/url-incrementer/_docs/HELP.md

 Finally, a few websites may not send an error code and instead "swallow" the error code, returning HTTP Response Code 200 ("OK") while still displaying a customized error page.
 Error Skipping won't work on these websites.

 ## Saving URLs
-To make life easy, you can save your favorite URLs and Increment Decrement settings (such as selection and interval) so you don't have to go into Setup each time.
-It's completely optional ("opt-in"), you can check the Save checkbox if you want to save a URL Profile.
-You can also have the Save checkbox always pre-checked in the Options.
+To make life easy, you can save your favorite URLs and Increment Decrement settings (such as selection and interval) so you don't have to go into Setup each time you visit them.
+It's completely optional ("opt-in"); there are two types of URLs you can save: **Exact URLs** and **Partial URLs**.
+1. Click the heart icon in Setup if you want to save an *Exact URL* (you can also have the Save checkbox always pre-checked in the Options).
+2. In Options, add a *Partial URL*.
+This lets you add a less-restrictive partial URL that can be "matched" with several URLs that start with the partial URL you entered.

 After you save a URL, you can jump straight to using shortcuts or buttons to increment on every visit!